IPA Sub-Styles: Types of India Pale Ale

 Black IPA

 The Black IPA is another sub-style that emphasizes malts.
-However, unlike other dark beers, Black IPAs don’t get their color roasted unmalted barley.
+However, unlike other dark beers, Black IPAs don’t get their color from roasted unmalted barley.
 Instead, brewers use dark malts to give the Black IPA their dark color.
 These dark malts also provide a smooth and delicious flavor, all while keeping the hop flavors found in IPAs.

 Maybe it’s just me, but it doesn’t seem like many breweries make Black IPAs anymore.
 Is it because brewers/patrons see them as gimmicky?
 Are they too difficult to make, or not cost-effective?
 Are they too boring to make?
 Whatever the reason, I hope we see a resurgence in this classic style.